ajenhl/tacl-extra/docs/source/index.rst

   corpus, that are not present in a third corpus.
 * **sole-exception**: Generates a series of reports giving data on works based on n-grams that exist only in a one of multiple benchmark corpora and unclassified works.
+Not to be confused with the sole-exceptions script below.
+* **sole-exceptions**: Generates results files for each work in a corpus giving n-grams existing only in that work and a benchmark corpus.
+Not to be confused with the sole-exception script above.

 The actual work of the scripts is done in library code that can be imported and used by other code.